Zaraz7/HamsterCMS_TUI_themes/README.md

 - Imitation of a bash prompt.
 ### `tui`
 - More minimalist.
-- Includes a script for automatic translation into 8 languages.
+- Includes a script for automatic translation into 8 languages ("en","fr","it","es","de","ru","ja","zh-CN").